Ivomec Premix for Swine 0.6% (Canada)This page contains information on Ivomec Premix for Swine 0.6% for veterinary use.

 When given in the feed during the last month of gestation, Ivomec® (ivermectin) Premix for Swine prevents transmission, via the colostrum of milk, of infective S. ransomi larvae from the sows to the piglets.

 Kidney worms: Stephanurus dentatus (adults and fourth-stage larvae)

 Lice: Haematopinus suis

 Mites: Sarcoptes scabiei var. suis

-IVOMEC (ivermectin) Premix for Swine has been demonstrated to be compatible with the concurrent use of lincomycin as described in the Compendium of Medicating Ingredient Brochures.
+Ivomec® (ivermectin) Premix for Swine has been demonstrated to be compatible with the concurrent use of lincomycin as described in the Compendium of Medicating Ingredient Brochure.

 Required level of ivermectin per 1000 kg of complete medicated feed

 Studies indicate that when ivermectin comes in contact with the soil, it readily and tightly binds to the soil and becomes inactive over time.
-Drug containers and any residual contents should be disposed of safely (e.g. by burying or incinerating) as free ivermectin may adversely affect fish and certain water-borne organisms.
+Drug containers and any residual contents should be disposed of safely, in accordance with local, provincial and national regulations.
+Free ivermectin may adversely affect fish and certain water-borne organisms.

 Ivomec Premix for Swine 0.6% Caution